michellelally/michellelally/README.md

 ### 🌱 I’m currently learning

-React
+React & React Native

   - I have only began building React web applications a few months ago and I am thoroughly enjoying discovering what this JavaScript library is capable of.
-Having become very comfortable with using React.js, I plan on moving on to learning React Native in the coming weeks to build a native app based on an existing project.
+Having become very comfortable with using React.js, I moved on to learning React Native in built a native app based on an previous project.
 DevOpsSec

+DevOps

   - DevOps is a software development model which evolved to keep up with the ever changing ways of software delivery by implementing CI/CD practices.
 Using AWS CodeCommit, CodeBuild, CodeDeploy and CodePipeline to save developers the hassle manual coding tests and deploying and releasing a products.